 Is it legal to smoke hemp flower in West Virginia?

 Yes.
 But you should still smoke hemp flower in private, in your own home.
 Many US States have banned public smoking.
 While it is not illegal to smoke hemp, it still bears a striking resemblance to marijuana and there is no reason to risk giving the impression to law enforcement or your fellow citizens that you are smoking a controlled substance.

 Is it legal to grow hemp at home in West Virginia?

 No. The state of West Virginia recognizes industrial hemp as an agricultural crop.
 There are required licensing procedures for any individual or organization that is interested in the cultivation and processing of hemp.

 Where can I buy hemp in West Virginia?

-West Virginians are free to order high quality CBD hemp products online.
+West Virginians are free to order high quality CBD flower products online.